-31 Alternative 3A2 was one of the alternatives evaluated in a 1995 Environmental Impact Report/Environmental Impact Statement (EIS/EIR) prepared by Reclamation and Cachuma Project water supply contractors in connection with the renewal of the water supply contract for the Cachuma Project.
+30 Alternative 3A2 was one of the alternatives evaluated in a 1995 Environmental Impact Report/Environmental Impact Statement (EIS/EIR) prepared by Reclamation and Cachuma Project water supply contractors in connection with the renewal of the water supply contract for the Cachuma Project.
 (SWRCB-5, pp. 4-32 to 4-33.)

-32 See FEIR, Vol. II, pp. 3.0-19 to 3.0-20.
+31 See FEIR, Vol. II, pp. 3.0-19 to 3.0-20.

-Under all of the alternatives, releases to satisfy downstream water rights would be made in accordance with State Water Board Order WR 89-18, except that the release requirements would be modified under Alternatives 3C and 4B.
-Under Alternative 3C, the Board would modify release requirements in accordance with the Settlement Agreement.
-Under Alternative 4B, releases from Bradbury Dam to recharge the Lompoc Plain Groundwater Basin would be exchanged for SWP water discharged into the Santa Ynez River in the vicinity of the Lompoc Forebay.33 The City of Lompoc has taken the position that Alternative 4B is infeasible because city residents have rejected SWP water as a new water supply.
+Groundwater Basin would be exchanged for SWP water discharged into the Santa Ynez River in the vicinity of the Lompoc Forebay.32 The City of Lompoc has taken the position that Alternative 4B is infeasible because city residents have rejected SWP water as a new water supply.